Guides

 This presents a problem when passing bespoke Tailwind classes into the component: which element should receive the provided classes?

-In these cases flux will often split up the forwarded attributes into two groups: styling related ones like
+In these cases flux will often split up the forwarded attributes into two groups: styling related ones like class and behavioral ones like autofocus.
+It will then apply each to wherever is most appropriate.

-For example consider passing in the following
+For example consider passing in the following class and autofocus attributes:

 Copy to clipboard